Zimbabwe stockpiles 300,000 carats of diamonds

 AcuVal Adds the consistency of repeatable outcome, this give you a credible and trusted valuation.

-555 carat Diamond Bought with Illicit Funds, SEC Says
+555 Carat Diamond Bought with Illicit Funds, SEC Says

 The 555 carat Enigma diamond